hexadecimalH/cicada-docs/_docs/application/first-application.md

 category: Your First Cicada Application
 order: 3
 ---
-Before we approach to next step please make sure that you have created environment for application, if not please refer to Setting Up Server and Setting Up Cicada section.
-This section will introduce the main principle of Cicada application, which includes setting the namespace, dependency injection, project directory structure and etc.
+Before stepping up, make sure you have created the environment for application, otherwise please refer to [Setting Up Server](/setting-up/server/) and [Setting up Cicada](/setting-up/cicada/) section.
+This section introduces the main principle of Cicada application, which includes setting the namespace, dependency injection, project directory structure, etc.

 ---

-So far we have set up our desired server and installed cicada via composer.
-Our project directory working tree now looks like
+So far, we have set up our desired server and installed Cicada via composer.
+Our project directory working tree, now looks like this:

 ```
 +-- project